Discover the islands of Mull, Jura and Colonsay with comfy sailing yacht Steady.

-Joining Steady in Oban, Scotland, the main focus of this trip will be the Islands of Mull, Jura and Colonsay; each with their own unique, fascinating personality and dramatic landscapes.
+Joining Steady in Oban, Scotland as she takes you on a Hebridean voyage of discovery to the islands of Mull, Jura and Colonsay; each with their own unique, fascinating personality and dramatic landscapes.

 The Gulf of Corryvreckan lies between the islands and is home to the worlds third-largest whirlpool, Scarba.
 Don’t worry though, we will steer clear by boat and instead you can witness this natural wonder on foot from the cliff on the coast of Jura!
 Jura, once the hideout for George Orwell to complete his famous 1984, has only 200 inhabitants, massively outnumbered by its wild deer population which has been counted at approximately 5000.